 Our team of experts lives in Washington DC, so we know the area.
-We also understand the market for businesses in Washington DC and how to help you buy or sell a business.
+We also understand the market for businesses in Maryland, northern Virginia, and Washington DC and how to help you buy or sell a business.
 We know the buyers well, including a huge list of local buyers, both businesses, PE firms, and high net-worth buyers.
+If you need to sell a business in Maryland, we are Maryland business brokers, as well.
 We know what sellers are looking for and what buyers might need, and we can close any sale correctly.
 We almost always pay for ourselves through some unforeseen aspect of the deal.
 Though only 20% of businesses on the market end up selling, we sell more than 85% of the ones we work with.
 We know what to do to sell any profitable business.
 Contact us today to learn more about selling your business or to talk about a business valuation.

 How do we do it?

 At CGK, we’ve learned the best practices from years of working at higher levels of finance at private equity, investment banking, hedge funds and we’re bringing that experience to your small or medium-sized business.